Dinosaur Planet (TV series): Episodes

 Sometime later, the mating season ensues, and Alpha is in heat.
 One young bull attempts to try his luck, but the older bull, who is the leader of the herd, challenges him to a duel: this involves shouting, followed by necking (like modern giraffes) and headbutting.
 The younger bull wins the duel and mates with Alpha.
 After the mating season ends, the herd heads toward the grasslands.
 On the way, Alpha, watching a stalking Dragonfly rather than the ground in front of her, nearly trips on a log and sprains her wrist.
 Soon after, Dragonfly finds a female Aucasaurus around his age and attempts to seduce her by inflating his throat pouch, but she at first refuses.
 However, his persistence and inflating of his throat pouch finally win her heart, and they become mates.
 Meanwhile, the herd passes through the grasslands, but watching them from the shadows are a pair of carcharodontosaurs.
 In spite of her sprained wrist, Alpha manages to outpace a sick, older female, who is mauled and devoured by the carcharodontosaurs.

 Soon, the herd reaches the nesting ground where the story began, and lay their eggs.
 But, after their nests are complete, a thunderstorm brews over the plain, and the nesting ground is in ruins.
 Following the deluge, the unborn Saltasaurus babies drown.

 Later, as Alpha looks for a spot to eat, she senses Dragonfly and his mate nearby and readies herself for a duel with them.
 Dragonfly bares his teeth and goes for an attack.
 Alpha headbutts him, whips the female Aucasaurus with her tail, knocking the Aucasaurus off her feet and rendering her unable to get up, and then rams Dragonfly, disorienting him for a short time.
 He wakes up from his disorientation and clamps his jaws on Alpha's left shoulder, but Alpha loses her balance and falls, crushing Dragonfly's skull under her weight, killing him.
-Alpha then rises to her feet, stares at Dragonfly's lifeless corpse and leaves victorious.
+Alpha then rises to her feet, stares at Dragonfly's corpse and leaves victorious.
 The Aucasaur female rises to her feet, having just witnessed the whole thing, and tries to wake Dragonfly up.
 To her horror, her attempts to awaken Dragonfly fail miserably, and this causes her to throw her head back and let loose a loud, mournful howl.